spsforks/QB64-Wiki/_BIT.md

 ***Suffix Symbols** The [_BIT](_BIT) type suffix used is below the grave accent (`), usually located under the tilde (~) key (not an apostrophe).
 Foreign keyboards may not have the ` key.
 Try Alt+96 in the IDE.

-> You can define a bit on-the-fly by adding a ` after the variable, like this: InlineCodevariable` = -1InlineCodeEnd
+> You can define a bit on-the-fly by adding a ` after the variable, like this: `variable` = -1`

-> If you want an unsigned bit you can define it on-the-fly by adding ~` instead, like this: InlineCodevariable~` = 1InlineCodeEnd
+> If you want an unsigned bit you can define it on-the-fly by adding ~` instead, like this: `variable~` = 1`

-> You can set the number of bits on the fly by just adding that number - this defines it as being two bits: InlineCodevariable`2 = -1InlineCodeEnd
+> You can set the number of bits on the fly by just adding that number - this defines it as being two bits: `variable`2 = -1`

 <center>**[_BIT](_BIT)**</center>